imprisonedmind/metaversal-posts/README.md

   * Re-fetched on useRef view handler
 * User profile hero images use blurData optimizations
 * Results cached by default using Next.js server + fetch
+  * Ideally hidden or show under auth role
+* Suspense boundaries are preferred over loading.tsx
+  * loading.tsx tends to show even when cached
+  * Suspense only loads on initial render
+* Adjust _admin mode_ via the user icon menu
   * Components marked with red are _admin capabilities_
-  * Ideally hidden or show under auth role
+  * stored isAdmin variable in localStorage and context
+* Modals & Menus using createPortal & context